Finding the Genius of our Creator in Nature and Scripture

 Image Credit: Calvin Craig on UnSplash

 We’re made in the image and likeness of God for a purpose.
-We have the unique opportunity to know God – to return his love, worship him, serve him, and fellowship with him.
+We have the unique opportunity to meet God – to return his love, worship him, serve him, and fellowship with him.
 This isn’t true for anything else God created.
 St. Athanasius wrote in his short treatise On the Incarnation that the chance to know our Maker provides the only way for us to have a genuinely happy and blessed life.

 § 11 “… and why should God have made them at all, if he had not intended them to know him?
 But, in fact, the good God has given them a share in his own Image, that is, in our Lord Jesus Christ, and has made even themselves after the same Image and Likeness.
 Why?
 Simply in order that through this gift of Godlikeness in themselves they may be able to perceive the Image Absolute, that is the Word himself, and through him to apprehend the Father; which knowledge of their Maker is for men the only really happy and blessed life.”